How To Write a Cover Letter: Basics and Best Practices

 Photo by Mikhail Nilov on Pexels

-A generic ending to your cover letter is a missed opportunity.
+Use the final paragraph to summarize your overall pitch to the employer and reiterate your enthusiasm for the role.
 End your letter with a powerful and positive conclusion.
-Use the concluding paragraph to summarize your overall pitch to the employer and reiterate your enthusiasm for the role.

-Remind them why you're the right person for the job.
-Don’t be shy.
-Instead of leaving it up to the potential employer to invite you to an interview, consider taking the lead and suggesting it yourself.
+Remind them why you're the right person for the job and include the call to action.
+Instead of leaving it up to the potential employer to invite you to an interview, consider taking the lead and suggesting it yourself without sounding too forward.
+Express interest in the next steps.

 Finally, end your letter with a professional sign-off.